Teaching

 Tutoring

 I also have extensive experience as a private one-on-one tutor, including through my position as Senior Tutor with the Cambridge Coaching Company since 2018.
 During my senior and junior years in high-school I was a one-on-one tutor for several students with special academic needs.
 I am now a private tutor working with a variety of students across math, physics, biology and natural sciences, english literature, and writing (from technical to prosaic to applications!).
 My students range in age and stage from around middle-school to well beyond graduate school!
-I love teaching and work very hard to meet my students where they’re at, and to find the most effective way to explain confusing subject matter and give my students the skills to learn effectively and succeed!
+I love teaching and work very hard to meet my students where they’re at, and to find the most effective way to explain confusing subject matter and give my students the skills to learn and succeed!

 Original Classes